seudonimm/BBCF-Improvement-Mod/README.md

 - Freely adjustable ingame currency value

 ## Installing
-Download dinput8.dll from the latest release and put it in your BlazBlue Centralfiction folder.
+Download dinput8.dll, settings.ini and optionally palettes.ini from the latest release and put it in your BlazBlue Centralfiction folder.
 There is no need to compile it yourself for regular usage.

 ## Compiling and usage